ivanortegaalba/web-application-security/TP3/session3.md

 ##### Add a secret that the attacker cannot guess

 If we use a token, we prevent this attack.
 This token is a number generated randomly.
 So the html have in URL requests the token as GET parameter.
 And the request from attacker code don't have this token, this random number.
 Then the browser always send the cookie but the trusted server will know that is a attack because don't have the token.
-BUT, the attacker code, can analise the DOM and find the token code. this token can find because is JS imported, but if it is a iframe, this code wouldn't can access the DOM.
+BUT, the attacker code, can analyze the DOM and find the token code. this token can find because is JS imported, but if it is a iframe, this code wouldn't can access the DOM.

 ##### Re-authenticate for critical operations